 The TD Unlimited Chequing Account offers, you guessed it, unlimited transactions per month at $16.95 for regular account holders and $11.95 for seniors (60 years or older.)

-The main differences between the accounts are that you only get your first year’s annual fee rebated for your credit card and have a $3-$5 charge for foreign ATM use.
+The main differences between the two accounts are that you only get your first year’s annual fee rebated for your credit card and have a $3-$5 charge for foreign ATM use.
 This account, however, is half the cost of the All-Inclusive account.

 Depending on your needs and transaction habits, you might be able to save just as much or even more through the TD Unlimited Account.